 Teaching in the MSN Programs

 A doctorate in nursing or related field; three years high-quality formal teaching experience in an advanced practice program; substantive advanced practice clinical experience with five years preferred; PMHNP (Lifespan) national board certification; an unencumbered license as a registered nurse and advanced practice nurse in Tennessee or eligibility to obtain licensure in Tennessee.
+Rank commensurate with experience.

-Family Nurse Practitioner - full-time position
+Pediatric Nurse Practitioner Acute Care – part-time, non-tenure-track position

 Teaching in the Pre-Licensure Program

 Minimum requirements include an MSN, 2 years clinical experience, and an unencumbered license as a registered nurse or elegibility to obtain licensure in Tennessee.
 Preferred qualifications include clinical teaching experience and a doctoral degree in nursing or related field.
+Rank commensurate with experience.

 - Doctorally prepared nurse researchers with active clinical and/or health services programs.
 Post-doctoral experience desirable.
 Beginning and senior level nurse scientists are encouraged to apply.